This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

-Starting in the late 1980’s, States enacted various reforms to increase punishments for violent offenders and ensure greater certainty in sentencing, including mandatory minimum sentences and truth in sentencing (TIS).
+Starting in the late 1980’s, States enacted various reforms to increase punishments for those committing violent offenses and ensure greater certainty in sentencing, including mandatory minimum sentences and truth in sentencing (TIS).

-TIS refers to practices designed to reduce the apparent disparity between court-imposed sentences and the time offenders actually serve in prison.
+TIS refers to practices designed to reduce the apparent disparity between court-imposed sentences and the time a person actually serve in prison.

 An Urban Institute study sponsored by NIJ examined the effects of this Federal TIS legislation on State TIS reforms and of selected State TIS policies on prison populations.
 The study focused on two questions: